nimakos/Pharmacyonline/README.md

 # Frameworks : ASP.net MVC, ENTITY, AJAX
 # Web application

-An online Sales Manager application which helps salesman store his clients his orders for each client and save many other usefull data
+An online Sales Manager application which helps salesman store his clients, his orders for each client and save many other usefull data